 The annual operating costs for infrastructure are forecast to rise from around \$39 million in 2021, to \$57 million in 2031, and \$91 million by 2051.
 This results in an annual increase of around 4.9% on average in the first 10 years and 4.5% over the 30 years.
 These increases are primarily caused by increases in direct costs (partly driven by increased infrastructure needed to accommodate growth), increased loan servicing costs, and inflation.
+(See Figure 14 below and Figure 15 on page 138.)

-Figure 14: Year 1 to 10 Infrastructure Annual Operating Costs
+FIGURE 14: Year 1 to 10 Infrastructure Annual Operating Costs